arnabm1/Keyword-Spotting/README.md

 1. Generate a conda virtual environment with "**conda create -n envname python=3.9**".
 2. Run the 'requirements.txt' file with "**pip install -r requirements.txt**".
+3. Download the dataset with "wget http://download.tensorflow.org/data/speech_commands_v0.01.tar.gz".
-3. Save the dataset on the drive and specify the dataset location on the 'prepare_dataset.py" file.
+4. Save the dataset on the drive and specify the dataset location on the 'prepare_dataset.py" file.
-4. Run the 'q_train.py' file with "**python q_train.py**" to create and save trained models on the "Trained_models" directory.
+5. Run the 'q_train.py' file with "**python q_train.py**" to create and save trained models on the "Trained_models" directory.